xlp0/PKC/README.md

 ## Installation Procedure
 1. Install [Docker], the Installation instructions and downloadable files can be found here: https://docs.docker.com/get-started/
 2. Download the following script: [up.sh].
 Ideally, you should just [git] clone this project.
 To download [git], go to [Git Installation].
-3. Go to a [command line], or so called [terminal] application, move your working directory using the command **[cd]** for **change directory**, to a directory in your file system that you keep your working files.
+3. Go to a [command line], or so called [terminal] application, move your working directory using the command "**[cd]**" for **change directory**, to a directory in your file system that you keep your working files.
 For Mac OS X and Linux operating systems, Terminal applications are bundled during installation.
 For Windows 10, we recommend you to use [Git Bash], when you install [git] for Windows, [Git Bash] is included the installation process.
 4. Go to the directory that contains this script ([up.sh]), and type: "./[up.sh]" to execute the script.
 5. Open a browser: type the following URL to the browser's URL field: http://localhost:9352 or http://127.0.0.1:9352
 6. Read the instructions in the [Main Page].